 On the other hand, if you email too much:

 - Engagement with every single campaign will drop.
 Customers will start to skip your campaigns and open them less.
+Email campaigns with lower engagement are at risk of being automatically marked as spam by inbox providers.
+So this game is always a bit of a gamble.

 - If you send too many emails, customers will unsubscribe from your newsletter.
 After they opt out, you lose permission to market them via email.